Giantpizzahead/AlphaLoL/README.md

 **Video**

-1. Resolution = 1920x1080
+1. Resolution = 1920x1080 or 1680x1050 or 1280x1024, see below
 2. (Optional) Window Mode = Windowed
 3. (Optional) Graphics = Low
 4. (Optional) Frame Rate Cap = 60 FPS

-Note: If the bot runs very slowly, lowering the resolution might help a lot.
+Note: If the bot runs slowly (<4 FPS when not shopping), lowering the resolution might help a lot.
 Make sure to keep a similar height though (in the 1000-1100 range), since that's used to navigate the shop GUI and calculate ability ranges.

+The bot seems to perform optimally at 4-5.5 FPS, decently at 2.5-4 FPS, and poorly below *or* above that range.

 **Interface**